empa76/special-calculator/README.md

 You can use *devcontainers* to run the project in a containerized environment.
 The project has a devcontainer configuration that will automatically install the required dependencies and run the project.
 See [Devcontainers documentation](https://code.visualstudio.com/docs/remote/containers) for more information.

+### Known Issues

+- Safari browser prior to version 17.4.1 does not render CSS properly for text inputs, therefore the application will work correctly but with a different styles.